alyssadata/origin_recognition/06_terms_and_markers.md

 model/source distinction

+no-derivative by default

+citation does not grant permission

+derivative use is not authorized by default

 A later work does not need to use the exact words to be relevant.

 Sometimes the structure is copied while the words are changed.